 The University of Pennsylvania School of Nursing is routinely ranked in the top 5 graduate Schools of Nursing according to U.S. News & World Report.
 We are geographically located near the University of Pennsylvania Health System (Penn Medicine) as well as the Children’s Hospital of Philadelphia (CHOP).
 We offer small cohorts with low faculty-to-student ratios, personalized attention, and the opportunity to learn from world renown experts in the field.
-Our students have one of the highest pass rates on the national Nurse Practitioner certification exam.
 Our extensive network of colleagues and alumni allow us to help place graduates before or soon-after graduation in the geographic area of their choice.

 Our world renowned Neonatal Nurse Practitioner program focuses on building future leaders in the field through clinical practice, hands-on education, extensive simulation, and robust research opportunities.
 Our curriculum can be found on the plans of study and include research, the medically fragile child and family, embryology, physiology, pathophysiology, pharmacology, and management of the neonate.
 In addition, the NNP faculty find both clinical sites and preceptors at a myriad level III and IV NICUs for our students.
 Our classes are held on campus at the University of Pennsylvania, allowing our students to take advantage of all Penn has to offer.

 We offer the program full-time, part-time, or as a post-Graduate APRN certificate.